Systems Software Engineer

 apexdream

-A large reverse-engineering-heavy Apex Legends instrumentation project in Rust, built around sampled prediction, configurable automation, live game-state tooling, and externally observed process state.
+An external Apex Legends reverse-engineering project.
+Built around prediction, configurable automation, live game-state tooling, and externally observed process state.

 q3mod